 Note: The device limit number can be manually overwritten for an individual user in the Systems Manager > Owners page.
 You can also override SSP or Trusted Access permissions on a per-user basis.

 Step 2: Create and configure a Trusted Access SSID

 In your MR wireless network dashboard, go to Wireless > Configure > SSIDs.
 Enable and name a new SSID to be used for Trusted Access, or select an existing one.

-On the Access control page, under Network access, select "WPA-2 Enterprise with [Meraki authentication]".
+On the Access control page, under Security, select Enterprise with Meraki Cloud Authentication.
 This is the required form of authentication for Trusted Access:

 In this window, you will set the name of your profile (which will be visible to end users), the Systems Manager network you'd like to grant them access to, the duration of access (which begins when they add a device), and the scope of which users this configuration will apply to.